larsn-cndesign/money-check/README.md

 # MoneyCheck

-A simple expense budget web application managing categories, units, currencies, versions, and years with budget follow-up.
+A simple expense budget web application managing categories, units, currencies, versions, and years with budget follow-up etc.
 The main purpose of the project is to develop Angular skills and to adhere to Angular best practices.

 ### Notes